awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

 ### Example 5: A child policy overrides settings in a parent policy<a name="backup-policy-example-5"></a>

-In the following example, an child policy uses [value\-setting operators](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) to override some of the settings inherited from a parent policy\.
+In the following example, a child policy uses [value\-setting operators](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) to override some of the settings inherited from a parent policy\.

 **Parent policy** – This policy can be attached to the organization's root or to any parent OU\.
 Any of the settings can be overridden by a child policy because the default behavior, in the absence of a [child\-control operator](orgs_manage_policies_inheritance_mgmt.md#child-control-operators) that prevents it, is to allow the child policy to `@@assign`, `@@append`, or `@@remove`\.
 The parent policy contains all of the required elements for a valid backup plan, so it backs up your resources successfully if it is inherited as is\.